Masthaven Bank launched towards the end of 2016 and has featured regularly in our best buy tables over that time.

 This means that you can choose the exact term, up to five years, with the interest rate adjusted accordingly.
 For more information and to look at the rates on offer, please see Masthaven Bank's website*.

 Alternatively, you can just choose from a range of standard terms.
 There is also the option for monthly interest if you prefer.
-The current interest rates are listed below, click on the links for more information.

 For alternatives and to compare the accounts to the rest of the market, please take a look at our fixed rate bond best buy tables.